101 beautiful things we love about America

 Belvedere Castle, New York City, New York

-This castle, whose name in Italian means "beautiful view", takes pride of place in Central Park, New York City.
+This castle, whose name in Italian means 'beautiful view', takes pride of place in Central Park, New York City.
 It was built in the 19th century, designed by architect Calvert Vaux, and still enjoys pride of place watching over Central Park's Great Lawn.
 It has a special purpose today too – the National Weather Service uses it to collect meteorological data.

 Siesta Key Beach, Siesta Key, Florida

 The Sunshine State is blessed with many beautiful beaches but this one could be plucked straight from a postcard.
-A stone's thrown from downtown Sarasota on Florida's west coast, its brilliant white sands fringe Siesta Key, which juts out into the Gulf of Mexico.
+A stone's throw from downtown Sarasota on Florida's west coast, its brilliant white sands fringe Siesta Key, which juts out into the Gulf of Mexico.
 Lifeguard towers in eye-popping colours complete an already perfect picture.

 Wailua Falls, Kauai, Hawaii